waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Route 24 Unseen Tiles (Turn 188804): Incorrectly reported 67 reachable unseen tiles when there were 0.
 Conclusion: Manual assessment is unreliable.
 MUST use `map_analyzer`.
 - Warp Hallucination (Cerulean Gym - Turn 188811): Incorrectly reported 0 reachable warps when the exit was reachable.
 Conclusion: MUST use `map_analyzer`.
 - Dead End Hallucination (Cerulean Cave B1F - Turn 189197): Incorrectly reported being in a dead end.
 Conclusion: Reinforces the absolute necessity of the `map_analyzer` tool.
+- Saffron City Warp Reachability (Turn 190629): Incorrectly reported a warp at (30, 30) as unreachable due to a moving NPC, causing a system warning.
+This reinforces that my manual assessment of reachability is flawed and I must rely on system data.
+- Route 7 Dead End (Turn 190623): Incorrectly assessed Route 7 as a dead end, triggering a critical system warning.
+I must trust the system's data that another exit exists, even if my tools and visual assessment fail to find it.
 ## B. Positional & Turn Count Hallucinations
 - Route 24 Arrival (Turn 188858): Hallucinated arrival coordinates.
 Conclusion: Must always verify position from Game State after map transitions.
 - Turn Numbers (Multiple): Hallucinated the turn number.
 Conclusion: Must always trust the Game State Information.